TWUOnline/ldrs591/_pages/unit-7-learning-activities.md

 https://soundcloud.com/user-303479512/welcome-to-unit-7-2

-<strong>Reminder: In week 8 you will need to create your own audio recording to share your action research idea with your colleagues.
-Make sure you take some time to practice what you are going to say (I highly recommend creating a script) and give yourself lots of time to record, make mistakes, re-record, make more mistakes, take a break, re-record and then post it on your blog.
-Have fun!</strong>
+<strong>Reminder: </strong>In week 8 you will need to <strong>create your own audio recording</strong> to share your action research idea with your colleagues.
+Make sure you take some time to <strong>practice</strong> what you are going to say (I highly recommend creating a script) and give yourself lots of time to record, make mistakes, re-record, make more mistakes, take a break, re-record and then post it on your blog.
+Have fun!

-&nbsp;
+<h3>Topic 1: Mixed-Methods Research</h3>
-<h3>Learning Activity 7.1 - Read, Watch and Reflect</h3>
+<h4>Learning Activity 7.1 - Read, Watch and Reflect</h4>
 <ul>
  	<li>Read chapter 12, "Mixed Methods Research Designs," in Plano-Clark and Creswell (2015).</li>
  	<li>Next, watch the following video by Dr. John W. Creswell, "<a href="http://johnwcreswell.com/videos/">What is mixed methods research?</a>" In this video Dr. Creswell explains how the use of both qualitative and quantitative research methods can provide a more complete picture.</li>